-We checked out from Hotel, take a cab to take us to Ascot train station (5 minutes away) to got to Victoria station in London.
+We checked out from Hotel, take a cab to the Ascot berks station (5 minutes away) to got to Victoria station in London.
 Ascot train station had elevator and I have checked that the train route from Ascot to Victoria, all has elevators.
-Important as I didn’t want to have to haul our suitcases over the flight of stairs.
+Very Important as we didn’t want to have to haul our suitcases over the flight of stairs.
 We were staying in Cherry Court Hotel , only few hundred meters from Victoria Train Station.
 After depositing our suitcases we explored Buckingham Palace, Parliament Square area and Westminster and end the day in the Southbank.

-5 Apr: Take the train from Paddington station to take us to Oxford where we spent half a day in Oxford before taking a Bus to Bicester Village.
-It is cheaper going to Oxford first then a bus to Bicester if we catch the morning train.
-There is also a bus to Oxford at cheaper rate but we wanted to save travel time too.
-Catch the train back to Marylebone station, London.
+We took the train from Paddington station to take us to Oxford where we spent half a day in Oxford before taking a Bus to Bicester Village.
+It worked out cheaper if we go to Oxford first and later catch a Bus to Bicester.
+There is also a bus to Oxford which is cheaper than train but we wanted to save travel time too.
+From Bicester Village we took the train back to Marylebone station, London.

-6 Apr: Harry Potter museum in Leavesden.
-We booked the museum ticket plus the bus ride from Victoria Coach Station.
+Harry Potter museum in Leavesden.
+We aleady booked the museum ticket plus the bus ride from Victoria Coach Station in advance.

 London and UK are very expensive!
 I paid the most for my London hotel compare to Paris and Nice and the hotel is the smallest among the three.
-Most hotel with good review in Trip Advisor usually requires direct booking instead of thru agents like booking.com or Agoda.com
+Most hotels with good review in Trip Advisor usually require direct booking instead of thru agents like booking.com or Agoda.com

 We based ourselves in Victoria because it has easy access for the places we’re going to visit.
 It is walking distance to Buckingham palace, the coach station and the train station going to Gatwick airport (for our later trip to Nice and Paris)